-After the climactic dust-up in the Shimmer Town at the end of Book 1, Abranyah and her family are left with more responsibility than she believes they can handle - both in her time, as it is, and in the "other place."
+After the events in the Shimmer Town, Abranyah and her family are left with more responsibility than she believes they can handle - both in her time, as it is, and in the "other place."
 As the rebuild continues, cryptic clues of a time before hers - a time before The Whatever - have started appearing in Abranyah's life.
 Truly the only thing certain, in times as they are, is uncertainty.
 A mysterious figure known as The Lazaran begins to influence events in the barren, The Warrant ushers more and more of the populace under their wing, and a wanted man known as "Devil" makes Abranyah an intriguing proposition.
-Will her decisions effect life before The Whatever?
+Will her decisions affect life before The Whatever?
 Will she discover the secret to the blackness?
 Or, will her choices lead to war?

 "Careful, careful who you attract with this.
 Do not trust the stranger, the stranger is the dogmatist."

-The music for Tincture, has (to date) largely been acquired from the Free Music Archive.
-An amazing resource for podcasters and audio lovers, the Free Music Archive offers pod-safe commercial-works-free audio from a myriad of amazing talent.
-Much of the music for Tincture relies on this resource, and every track used from the FMA has been tagged with a commercial commons (commercial-free) pod-safe license.
+The music for Tincture, has (to date) largely been acquired from the Free Music Archive and SoundCloud.
+Amazing resources for podcasters and audio lovers, the FMA and SoundCloud offer pod-safe commercial-works-free audio from a myriad of amazing talent.
+Much of the music for Tincture relies on these resources, and every track used has been tagged with a commercial commons (commercial-free) pod-safe license.

-The talents of musicians like Allen Masterton, Dexter Britain Jared Baloug, Lee Rosevere, Tom Fahy, and Genetic Engines are responsible for the ambience of Tincture.
-There are no "no-derivatives" tracks used here, and every song / artist is given proper attribution on each chapter page.
+The talents of musicians like Allen Masterton, Dexter Britain, Cullah, Lee Rosevere, Tom Fahy, and Genetic Engines are responsible for the ambience of Tincture.
+There are no "no-derivatives" tracks used here, and every song / artist is given proper attribution.